 - Close your eyes and focus on your breath; pay attention to your inhalations and exhalations.
 Alternatively, you can chant a mantra and focus on it instead of your breath.

-The main aim is to be aware of your thoughts at the present moment.
+The main aim is to be aware of your thoughts

 - It is natural for thoughts to come and affect your concentration.
 Let the thoughts flow; observe them in a nonjudgmental way without dwelling on them.
 Label them “thoughts” and let them go.
 When your focus shifts, bring your mind back to your breath.